Thunder in the Glens

 The event is said to substantially boost the local economy of the town of Aviemore.
 It was suggested the event contributed £15million to the Aviemore economy in 2016.
 Although local residents were initially hesitant about the event, nervous the bikers would be similar to those depicted in films such as The Wild One, the bikers are now welcomed into the town every year.
+Video created in 2003 to celebrate the first five years of Thunder in the Glens.
+Dedicated here to the memory of Norrie Brown, the original creator, who sadly passed some years ago, video guru when everyone else was just playing at it and one of the nicest guys ever to grace this planet.....